-Under the Young Artist In-Residence Program Youth Action commissions a young artist 12- 24 years of age to create an artwork for the cover of our annual report and other design elements, co-designing its concept in relation to our theme for the year.
-We are proud to highlight and support emerging artists across NSW.
+Under the Young Artist In-Residence Program, Youth Action commissions a young artist 12 – 24 years of age to create an artwork for the cover of our annual report and other design elements.
+Youth Action is proud to highlight and support emerging artists across NSW.

 2023